iMartzen/vogel-spotter/ansible/README.md

 ansible-playbook -i inventory.ini playbook.yml
 ```

-You will be prompted to enter the domain and environment stage (e.g., production, staging) for the application during the playbook execution.
+You will be prompted to enter the domain, environment stage (e.g., production, staging), and BirdWeather station ID for the application during the playbook execution.
+These values are used to configure the application correctly.

 ## 📜 Role Descriptions